stillwater-sc/dfa-documentation/content/introduction/example.md

 +++

-Let's look at an example of a simple, but valuable operator: dense matrix multiplication.
+Let's look at an example of a simple, but frequently used operator: dense matrix multiplication.

-A Domain Flow Algorithm for matrix multiply is shown here:
+A Domain Flow Algorithm for matrix multiply is shown below:

 ```